 For the new store openings, there will be always a chance to drive more traffic and by creating community-driven specials such as a special edition shirt, that can resonate with local guests and for others to know that this is a Hong Kong specific.

-SWEAT MAP WITH AN ECO-CONSCIOUS MIND
+SWEAT MAP WITH AN INCLUSIVE AND ECO-CONSCIOUS MINDSET

 After the COVID-19 restrictions has been loosen up in Hong Kong. lululemon is back to support the local sweat and wellness communities.
 The goal is to keep a healthy lifestyle after the third wave of COVID-19.
 When people sweat, they need to hydrate.
 I have then suggested a partnership with the free water refill stations company called Urban Spring.
 And this will also encourage guests to go plastic free with the water bottle packaging.
 We also embrace diversity with our communities, so I have created characters from different backgrounds.